timeflux/burst/README.md

 Three task types are available:

 - A cued task where participants are asked to activate the designated target
+- A self-paced task
 - A sequence task where the goal is to activate a sequence of targets identified on a virtual keyboard
-- A free-running task

-Most of the times (but not always!), tasks and layouts are independent.
-The sequence task is only available for the keyboard layout.
+Most of the times, tasks and layouts are independent.
+This is not always the case, though.
+For example, the sequence task is only available for the keyboard and simple layout.

 ## Configuration